 What are Essential Oils?

-When you use an essential oil and expect a specific outcome, you are relying on the biochemical activity of the compound in question.
+There is no evidence to suggest essential oils are effective (or safe) as the primary treatment of diseases and symptoms that fall outside the mind-body connection.
+Remember, when you use an essential oil and expect a specific outcome, you are relying on the biochemical activity of the compound in question.
 Many plants are biochemically active in humans and classified as drugs.
-These natural products have undergone rigorous scientific study to prove they work and to determine what dangers they pose.
+These “natural” products have undergone rigorous scientific study to prove they work and determine what dangers they pose.

-Essential oils have not been subject to these same methods of study, so we don’t have reliable and reproducible evidence on efficacy and safety.
-Distributors of essential oils (you may have seen this at a product party) are quick to show “studies” demonstrating a compound’s effectiveness, but this data is unlikely to stand up to scientific scrutiny.
-After all, if the producer of an essential oil truly believes the compound has a reliable effect, why not rigorously test it, submit an application to the FDA, and sell it as an actual medicine?
+Essential oils have not been subject to these same methods of study for most medical conditions, so we don’t have reliable and reproducible evidence of their usefulness or safety.
+Some distributors of essential oils are quick to show “studies” demonstrating a compound’s effectiveness, but this data is unlikely to stand up to scientific scrutiny.

-At the end of the day, essential oils are chemical compounds, and people who use them for medical benefit are counting on the compound’s biochemical activity.
-This begs the question: Which do you trust more… compounds proven to work with known side effects (so you can make an informed decision with regard to benefit and risk) or compounds whose efficacy and safety aren’t really known?
+At the end of the day, essential oils (like all medication) are chemical compounds.
+This begs the question: which do you trust more… compounds proven to work with known side effects (so you can make an informed decision with regard to benefit and risk) or compounds whose usefulness and safety aren’t really known?

 Nothing New Under the Sun